mend/renovate-ce-ee/docs/worker-queues.md

 <!-- omit in toc -->
 # Worker Queues

-Worker queues let you isolate Renovate workloads across dedicated worker pools instead of sending all jobs to the default shared workers.
+Worker queues let you isolate Renovate workloads across dedicated worker pools, instead of sending all jobs to the default shared workers.

 This document covers the worker queue workflow and routing model.

 For general API documentation, see [API Documentation](./api.md).
 For the exact worker queue API contract, see [openapi-enterprise.yaml](./openapi-enterprise.yaml) or the [rendered API documentation](https://mend.github.io/renovate-ce-ee/api.html).

 > [!IMPORTANT]
-> Worker queues are an enterprise only feature.
+> Worker queues are an Enterprise only feature.

 <!-- omit in toc -->
 # Table of Content